randomtruffles/Dominion_League/_posts/2020-07-13-season-40-championship-recap.md

 As Mic explained, “You can't play pure CV / draw-to-x stuff, you have to have some buys, early game you are going to want CVs and some of the terminal silvers actions, so I think you always end up playing \[a hybrid deck].
 The actual deck composition as you build has a lot of things to consider about it that don't really split cleanly between the two abstractions.”

 With Ranger as the only source of +Buy, both players aimed toward the more hybrid deck, incorporating Rangers and Farming Villages alongside economy.
-They also both trashed thoroughly, enabling them to overdraw quite a bit. nasmith’s extra Golds gave him a bit more payload for the price of less consistency, though Mic would eventually added a couple of Golds of his own, as well as a Silver.
+They also both trashed thoroughly, enabling them to overdraw quite a bit. nasmith’s extra Golds gave him a bit more payload for the price of less consistency, though Mic would eventually add a couple of Golds of his own, as well as a Silver.

 The scoring was quite tricky given how Wolf Den punishes uniques. nasmith started greening first, picking up a couple of provinces and clearing out almost all of his uniques, although the hexes occasionally gave one player or the other an extra Copper or Curse.
 They both kept uniques in mind given both Wolf Den and Fairgrounds, naturally avoiding the all-uniques Castles pile.
 Mic took one 4-point Fairgrounds while nasmith went straight for Provinces.
 Due in part to his earlier greening, nasmith had an extra dud hand, allowing Mic to catch up.